subframe7536/maple-font/scripts/maintenance.md

 uv run task.py cjk --preset cn
 ```

-The task rebuilds the regular and italic variable bases and the static instances unless `--vf-only` is selected.
-Generated CJK fonts, temporary source files, and ZIPs under `source/cjk/` are disposable; the tracked `static-<locale>.sha256` files are updated by the local task and committed with the matching config, so do not hand-edit the digest.
+The task rebuilds the regular and italic variable bases, writes their standalone variable ZIP/hash, and writes the static instances unless `--vf-only` is selected.
+Generated CJK fonts, temporary source files, and ZIPs under `source/cjk/` are disposable; the tracked `static-<locale>.sha256` and `variable-<locale>.sha256` files are updated by the local task and committed with the matching config, so do not hand-edit either digest.
 Avoid a full CJK build unless the source URL, outline conversion, or generated base artifacts are part of the requested change.

 ## Create a Maple Mono release